arya-rehpade/Education-Policy-Sentiment/README.md

-# 🧠 Education Policy Sentiment
+# 🎓 Education Policy Sentiment Analysis

-### 📘 Project Overview
-This project focuses on **sentiment analysis of educational policy-related text data** to understand public opinion on educational reforms such as *NEP 2020* (National Education Policy).
+This project focuses on **sentiment analysis of educational policy-related text data** to understand public opinion on educational reforms such as *NEP 2020 (National Education Policy)*.
-The main objective is to build multiple machine learning models that classify text into **Positive**, **Negative**, or **Neutral** sentiments, and compare their performance using standard evaluation metrics.
+The main objective is to build multiple machine learning models that classify text into **positive**, **negative**, or **neutral** sentiments, and then compare their performance using standard evaluation metrics.

 The project demonstrates how **Natural Language Processing (NLP)** techniques can help interpret feedback on policies and government decisions from online discussions, news headlines, and articles.

 ---

-### 📊 Problem Statement
+## 📊 Problem Statement

 Education policies directly impact millions of students and teachers.
 Identifying how the public perceives such policies can guide better decision-making and reforms.
 The challenge was to automatically analyze user opinions or statements related to educational policies and categorize them into sentiment classes.

 ---

-### 📂 Dataset Details
+## 📂 Dataset Details

-#### 1️⃣ Training Dataset — NEP 2020 English Tweets
+### 1️⃣ Training Dataset — NEP 2020 English Tweets

-This dataset contains English tweets related to India’s **National Education Policy (NEP 2020)**.
+This dataset contains English tweets related to India’s National Education Policy (NEP 2020).
 Each tweet is labeled with a sentiment category indicating the public opinion toward the policy.

 | Sentiment Category | Description                                      | Number of Tweets |
 | ------------------ | ------------------------------------------------ | ---------------- |